 The PureGrit features an anatomical last, which basically means that the outsole follows the natural curvature of the foot.
 The edges and heel of the shoe are rounded which helped me through the technical sections of the course where I had to run over large rocks slickened by rain and clay.
 Brooks designed the curved nature of the heel to help runners land more naturally in the midfoot and the heel-to-toe transition is very smooth.
 There is also a strike zone “pod” in the center of the outsole which is designed to inform the foot of the shoe’s center.
 I did not notice any extra cushioning features there, and not noticing is probably a good thing in my book.

 I worried that the lug pattern wouldn’t be substantial enough for such bad footing, but again I was pleased to be wrong.
-Coupled with the flexibility of this shoe, the lugs dug into the trail when I needed it most and I seemed to shed clay and mud from the PureGrit more easily than my fellow racers who complained of their trail shoes feeling like bricks.
+Coupled with the flexibility of this shoe, the lugs dug into the trail when I needed it most and I seemed to shed clay and mud from the PureGrit more easily than my fellow racers who complained of their trail running shoes feeling like bricks.